If you want to convert your tub into a shower, know that it's a financial commitment.

 Here are some tips to keep you from dumping your money instead of your tub.

 Even if you only use your tub to wash the mini-blinds, most real estate agents are adamant about having at least one bathtub in your house to preserve marketability.

-#2 A Kit Is Your Best Low-Cost Option
+#2 Tub to Shower Remodel: A Kit Is the Best Low-Cost Option

-If you want a custom tile shower, the cost jumps quite a bit.
-Usually around $1,000 to $3,500 depending on complexity, size, and the type of tile and fixtures you choose.
-Add another $500 to $1,000 for tear-out, new plumbing pipes, fixtures, and any custom carpentry.
+If you want a custom tile shower, the cost jumps quite a bit — usually to $1,800 to $5,000 depending on complexity, size, and the type of tile and fixtures you choose.
+You'll pay even more if you need a tear-out, new plumbing pipes, fixtures, and any custom carpentry.

 #3 Don't Build Around a Window

 If your tub is just a tub, and it's under a window, things might get a bit complicated if you want to do this the right way.

 Because you really should avoid having a window in your shower.
 Seriously.
 There are just too many opportunities for water to seep into your walls through the window casing.
 Then you are talking yucky, yucky mold.